 66 East Baltimore Avenue

 Baltimore Station 2 offers modern co-living and private apartments with furnished and unfurnished options in one development, addressing a variety of residential scenarios.
-Individuals may opt for co-living, which are highly efficient units with shared communal spaces; others may live and work in a single space; while individuals or roommates may prefer a more conventional apartment.
 Ground-floor retail and social and recreational spaces are integrated into the development with the building often blurring the line between inside and outside.